Brand over substance: how good is your legal work experience, really?

 Anecdotal evidence suggests that the primary cause for people to leave their job is because of a poor relationship with their manager.
 As a junior lawyer, you are likely to be reporting to, or working for, a number of peers, whether they are a partner, of counsel, or an associate more senior than you.

-Sadly, stories of one-upmanship, sometimes even bullying, of associates who are only one or two years apart in experience, are not uncommon.
-There may be a number of reasons why this happens but it wouldn’t be beyond the realms of reality if that associate sees you as a threat to their own status, or some insecurities lie deep in that person.
-Either way, you may find that your personal career development (and confidence) is stunted from this unfortunate state of affairs.
+Sadly, stories of one-upmanship or bullying of associates who are only one or two years apart in experience are not rare.
+There may be any number of reasons why this might happen but it wouldn’t be beyond the realms of reality if the more senior associate sees you as a threat to their own status, or some insecurities lie deep in that person.
+Either way, you may find that your personal career development (and confidence) is stunted as a result.

 4. Your partner is picking up routine work

-If you’re working in an international law firm or top tier local law firm, the chances of gaining exposure to ‘big ticket’ legal work are considerably higher compared with a local or smaller law.
-If the work being brought in by the partner is routine, high volume legal work, you have to query where this career path will lead you and whether it is for you.
+If you’re working in an international law firm or top tier local commercial law firm, the chances of gaining exposure to ‘big ticket’ legal work are considerably high compared with a local or smaller law firm.
+If the work being brought in by the partner is routine, high volume legal work with little scope for your personal growth and development, you have to query where this career path will lead you and whether it is for you (cf note 6, below).

 5. You’re caught in the middle of an almighty power struggle